tensorlayer/TensorLayerX/docs/user/examples.rst

 Examples
 ============

-We list some examples here, but more tutorials and applications can be found in `Openi examples <https://git.openi.org.cn/TensorLayer/tensorlayer3.0/src/branch/master/examples>`__.
+We list some examples here, but more tutorials and applications can be found in `Github examples <https://github.com/tensorlayer/TensorLayerX/tree/main/examples>`__.

 Commonly used dataset and pretrained models
 ===========================================